Donor Profile

 What are the details of Germany's ODA budget?

 Germany’s ODA is sourced from the budgets of different ministries.
 The largest share of ODA comes from the BMZ, totaling 48% in 2021, the latest year for which total ODA data is available from the BMZ.
 The AA, which manages most of the funding for humanitarian assistance and UN peace missions, accounts for 15% of ODA.
-Another 4% is raised the BMG, as well as the KfW on capital markets, and 9% is the ODA-eligible share of Germany’s EU budget.
+Another 4% is raised from the BMG, as well as the KfW on capital markets, and 9% is the ODA-eligible share of Germany’s EU budget.

-The federal budget for 2024 was finalized in February 2024 and projects spending worth EUR476.8 billion ( US$516.6 billion).
-This is an increase of 3.4% (EUR17.6 billion or US$19 billion) compared to the federal budget in 2023.
+The federal budget for 2024 was finalized in February 2024 and projects spending worth EUR476.8 billion ( US$502.1 billion).
+This is an increase of 3.4% (EUR17.6 billion or US$18.5 billion) compared to the federal budget in 2023.
 The delays ensued following a November 2023 Constitutional Court ruling that prohibited the German government from repurposing unused debt for future expenses.
 The verdict reinstated the so-called debt brake, a fiscal rule limiting additional governmental loans to 0.35% of GDP, meant to guarantee sustainable financing.
-The court's decision left the German government with a significant budget shortfall for the next years, with EUR17 billion (US$18 billion) for 2024 alone.
+The court's decision left the German government with a significant budget shortfall for the next years, with EUR17 billion ( US$18 billion) for 2024 alone.
 Despite that, an increased budget was possible, due to higher tax and administrative revenues than originally expected and other measures.

-Despite the increase of the overall budget the spending for the BMZ’s 2024 budget was cut and stands at EUR11.2 billion ( US$12.2 billion), which is EUR940 million ( US$1 billion) less than was allocated to the BMZ in 2023.
-The draft budget set BMZ spending at EUR11.5 billion ( US$12.5 billion) in 2024.
+Despite the increase of the overall budget, the spending for the BMZ’s 2024 budget was cut and stands at EUR11.2 billion ( US$11.8 billion), which is EUR940 million ( US$990 million) less than was allocated to the BMZ in 2023.
+The draft budget set BMZ spending at EUR11.5 billion ( US$12.1 billion) in 2024.

 An additional budget envelope outside the ministries' core budgets, known as 'Budget Plan 60', supports global crisis response, including aid for COVID-19 and the Russian invasion of Ukraine, but it was not included in the 2024 budget.